franchsli/whatsapp_clone_django/README.md

 ## Improvements

-- CREATE A FUNCTION THAT UPDATED THE CHAT LIST WITH HTMX (SEE WEBSOCKET LINE 107)
 - Implement a dynamic status length:
   - If its a photo 5 secs
   - if its a long text (more than 200 chars) 10 secs